aaraszewska/F1-Race-Performance-Analysis-Driver-Insights-/README.md

 How do teams improve across a season?

 How important is qualifying position for race outcome?
+📌 Key Questions to Explore
+Driver consistency: Who finishes close to expected or grid position most often?

+Qualifying vs. race results: How much does starting position matter?

+Pit stop strategies: Which teams use them most effectively?

+Weather impact: How do drivers perform in rain vs. dry?

+Team dominance: Trends in constructors’ performance over time.

+Track specialties: Which drivers excel at specific circuits?

 # Phase 1: Data Collection
 Primary Data Sources: